 The planetary nebula NGC 40 (also known as Bow-Tie Nebula or Caldwell 2) in the constellation Cepheus.
 NGC 40 is composed of hot gas around a dying star.
 The central star has a surface temperature of about 50,000 degrees Celsius and is approximately the size of the Earth.
 NGC 40 is roughly 3,000 light-years from Earth and was discovered by William Herschel in 1788 (source: Wikipedia).

-Twenty-two 3 minute exposures at ISO 800 were added for this shot with the DeepSkyStacker software (resulting in a 1 hour 5 minute exposure)
+Twenty-two 3-minute exposures (65 minutes total exposure) at ISO 800 taken on September 18 / 19, 2020 were added for this shot with the DeepSkyStacker software and the final image processing was done in Photoshop.

 Equipment: Canon EOS 450D Baader modified camera, TeleVue Paracorr Type II coma corrector, 16" f/4.5 "Ninja" dobsonian telescope riding on a dual-axis Tom Osypowski equatorial platform, Lacerta MGEN autoguider, Lacerta off axis system (field of view comparison: image of the moon with the same equipment).